liks79/aws-chalice-migration-workshop/lab-guide/LAB01.md

 ```

-34. Check public-ip of your Cloud9 EC2 instance.
+36. Check public-ip of your Cloud9 EC2 instance.
 ```
 curl http://169.254.169.254/latest/meta-data/public-ipv4
 ```

-35. Try to SSH tunneling like this
+37. Try to SSH tunneling like this

+* **NOTE:** Make sure port 22 is opened for SSH tunneling.

 ```
 ssh -i YOUR_KEY.pem -L 8080:localhost:8080 ec2-user@<public-ip of your Cloud9 EC2 instance>
 ```

-36. Connect your legacy application
+38. Connect your legacy application

 ## TASK 4.
 Take a look around
 Check the application.

-37. Connect to http://localhost:8080 in your browser.
+39. Connect to http://localhost:8080 in your browser.
 ![Legacy application](images/lab01-08.png)

-38. Take a look around and perform test.
+40. Take a look around and perform test.
 ![Legacy application](images/lab01-02.png)

 * Sign in / up